rebecca1230/IntrotoIM/midtermProject/journal.md

 6. Winner and Looser.
 7. Choose the level of difficulties.

+***Goal_1a__Change Puck's Angle:***
+1. Check out the article on Circles Collision: https://processing.org/examples/circlecollision.html
+2. Seek help from Discord.

+***Goal4__Game Stages:***
+Originally, I have two classes: (1) class Paddles{} (2) class Puck{}, for which I call the functions under the classses via the void draw() function.
+To create the game stages: start, play, end(restart), I decided to replace the void draw function with the playGame() function and included functions signifying the three game stages: startGame(), playGame(), and endGame under the void draw() function.
+I opened a new sketch to make this change to avoid potential mistakes from the new change ruining the program.

+**Discoveries:** For a boolean, only varibales can be assigned to be true or false.
 ***Things learned during the process***
 1. PVector
 2. .add
 3. random2D
 4. map

-***For Goal_1a:***
-Check out the article on circles collision: https://processing.org/examples/circlecollision.html

-**Discoveries:** For a boolean, only varibales can be assigned to be true or false.